Tim Kelsey: Executive Director of Transparency and Open Data, UK government

-Kelsey argues that Transparency has the potential to enhance accountability, choice, productivity, and quality of service delivery; transform citizen participation in government; and drive economic growth."Transparency - the most powerful driver of healthcare improvement?", "Healthcare International", McKinsey & Co, London 2011 " In a series of key policy announcements in 2011 - the Prime Minister's letter on Transparency to the Cabinet in July, the Open Data Consultation, and the Chancellor's Autumn Statement, the UK committed to release of new data across government including health, education, transport and criminal justice.
+Kelsey argues that Transparency has the potential to enhance accountability, choice, productivity, and quality of service delivery; transform citizen participation in government; and drive economic growth."
+In a series of key policy announcements in 2011 - the Prime Minister's letter on Transparency to the Cabinet in July, the Open Data Consultation, and the Chancellor's Autumn Statement, the UK committed to release of new data across government including health, education, transport and criminal justice.
 Kelsey led the development of 'Unleashing the Potential' - the White Paper on Open Data - which was published in June 2012.
 This articulated the UK government's intention to move to a 'presumption of publication' for public data in machine-readable formats for free re-use.
 The Observer said it marked a 'new era in Open Data', while the UK Information commissioner said it marked a 'step change in transparency'.
 Announcements included publication of new datasets across Whitehall, the adoption of a core set of public data principles and the re-launch of data.gov.uk as a more comprehensive tool for data extraction.
 In April 2012, the UK became co-chair with Brazil of the Open Government Partnership, a global initiative involving more than 50 nations and international civil society to promote transparency and citizen participation.